Running flows

 - Wait for animations

-Verify Conditions:
+Verify conditions:

 - Assert elements are visible before clicking

-- Check page loaded correctly
+- Check that the page loaded correctly

 - Verify expected content